Akaroa Museum banner 0001 Exhibitions FillWzExNDAsMzIwXQ

 September 2004

-Akaroa Domain, Jessie Buckland photograph AK10
+Akaroa Domain, Jessie Buckland photograph AK: Photo:10

 An exhibition tracing the evolution of the delightful reserve enveloping the cemeteries at the southern end of Akaroa.